New rational cubic fourfolds arising from Cremona transformations: Birational involution on the Veronese locus

 To show that $\widetilde{\sigma}_V$ descends as a birational involution $\sigma_V$ on $\cC_{20}$, it is sufficient to show that it descends to the birational model $[U_{20}/\PGL_3(\bC)]$ introduced in \eqref{eqn:quotientToC20}.
 The latter is true since the $\PGL_3(\bC)$-action commutes with $F_V$ by the definition of $F_V$, so the proof is completed. \end{proof}

-We will prove that the birational involution in Proposition~\ref{prop:birationalInvolC20} is nontrivial in \S\ref{subsect:birationalVeroCubics}.
+We will prove that the birational involution in Proposition~\ref{prop:birationalInvolC20} is nontrivial in Section~\ref{subsect:birationalVeroCubics}.
 In fact, we will show that it realizes pairs of non-isomorphic Fourier--Mukai partners.
-As a preparation, we compute the intersection numbers among the classes in $\Pic(\Gamma)$ in the remaining part of this section.
+As a preparation, let us compute the intersection numbers between the classes in $\Pic(\Gamma)$.

 \begin{lemma} The intersection numbers between $H,E\in\Pic(\Gamma)$ are